waifro/smaug/README.md

-# smaug-db-sorter - organize and save space on your database
+# smaug-db-sorter - organize and save space on your Database
 ### Search inside every file, folder and subfolder for OSINT
 (based on the book The Hobbit, Smaug the dragon)

 ![image_display](https://i.imgur.com/DCvMnqH.png)

 (old screenshot)

 ### Windows builds only at the moment.

-smaug-db-sorter is a modified version of (smaug-commit-1c9de92)[https://github.com/waifro/smaug/commit/1c9de92c9c59e0c09a416e5dd84fa7bad6cb3546].
+smaug-db-sorter is a modified version of [smaug-c9de92](https://github.com/waifro/smaug/commit/1c9de92c9c59e0c09a416e5dd84fa7bad6cb3546)

 ```
 ./database